The 6 Best Oxalic Acid Vaporizers for Bees, Reviewed

-Let’s be realistic, are all those benefits worth almost $500?
+Let’s be realistic, are all those benefits worth for its price?
 Probably not for the average beekeeper.
 BUT if you manage 20 or more hives or run a commercial bee farm, this will save you thousands of dollars in the long run.
 Imagine all the hives collapsing because you couldn’t treat the mite problem fast enough?

 All things considered, this premium pick is a highly efficient tool with a stellar, glowing record for oxalic acid vapor treatment.
 If you have the extra cash, get it.
 You can rest assured that the quality and performance will be worth every penny.

 Okay, now let’s get to the best oxalic acid vaporizer that beekeepers buzz about the most.
 Scott Bee Farm is pretty much an institution in the beekeeping world.
 So when they released their line of oxalic acid vaporizers, of course, people tried it out.

 What set’s this vaporizer apart from the rest is the heat shield attached below the heating element.
 This added safety feature can save your hive.
 Imagine the temperature of the heating pan gets up to 250°C. That can quickly start a fire if you didn’t notice wax at the bottom of your hive.

 The heat shield lowers the surface temp down to about 145°C. Big difference, right?
 You can totally use this vaporizer on those plastic hives without burning them down.
 Plus, its battery clips are soldered.